 Drive north across the provincial border into Hunan Province.
-You conintue your journey through the Guangxi Province in China and drive along a small country road through the beautiful countryside of rural Hunan province.
-Numerous typical "Wind and Rain Bridges" invite to photo stops.
+You continue your journey through the Guangxi Province in China and drive along a small country road through rural Hunan province.
+Numerous typical "Wind and Rain Bridges" an local village life invite to photo stops.

 You make a first stop at the village Zhongbu which we enter over the Wenxing bridge.
 You will visit the small Buddhist temple and the drum tower.
 In most villages the drum towers are still used today for village meetings or weddings.